vincaspetraitis00-dev/attraxbet-docs/docs/fairness.md

 <div class="ab-frosty-box">
 	<p>We are building a safe and trusted casino.
-If you ever notice a discrepancy, please <a href="../contact/" style="color:#55DDAA; text-decoration:underline; font-weight:600;">contact us</a> immediately — transparency and accountability are at the core of Attrax.Bet.</p>
+If you ever notice a discrepancy, please <a href="../contact/" style="color:#55DDAA; text-decoration:underline; font-weight:600;">contact us</a> immediately — transparency and accountability are at the core of Attrax Bet.</p>
 </div>

-At Attrax.Bet, fairness isn’t just a promise — it’s built into the system.
+At Attrax Bet, fairness isn’t just a promise — it’s built into the system.